1j01/jspaint/README.md

 I want to make JS Paint to be able to edit...

 * Transparent [PNGs][PNG] - Done!
+  Images that are partially transparent will automatically open in Transparent mode.
+  Otherwise they will open in Opaque mode.
   Enable transparency for an image by going to Image > Attributes or pressing <kbd>Ctrl+E</kbd>
   and selecting Transparent.
 (Hit Okay.)
   Then you'll want to remove some of the background.
-  You can use the Eraser tool a bit, then use the Color Picker to pick up a transparent color and use the Fill tool to remove bigger areas.
+  You can use the Eraser tool a bit, then use the Color Picker to pick up where you erased and then use the Fill tool to remove bigger areas.
-  Images that are partially transparent will automatically open in Transparent mode.
-  Otherwise they will open in Opaque mode.
 * Animated [GIFs][GIF]
   (yes, that entails a fully featured (but simple) animation editor) - Currently you can only make GIFs of the document history with <kbd>Ctrl+Shift+G</kbd>